Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Have you ever worked somewhere that felt unfair?
 Maybe certain employees seemed to get internal promotions, flexibility or special treatment no matter how they performed, while everyone else had to work twice as hard just to be noticed.
 That kind of double standard is frustrating and demoralizing.
 When employees put in the effort and deliver results, they expect to be evaluated on merit.
 But in some organizations, personal relationships quietly shape hiring and promotion decisions.
 That practice, known as nepotism, can tilt the playing field and erode confidence in leadership.

 Left unchecked, nepotism doesn’t just create resentment.
 It can damage morale, lower productivity and push formerly highly motivated employees out the door.
-Understanding how nepotism shows up — and how to prevent it — is key to building a workplace that feels fair, transparent and worth investing in.
+In today’s competitive talent market, understanding how nepotism shows up — and how to prevent it — is key to building a workplace that feels fair, transparent and worth investing in.

 What is nepotism?